tdjastrzebski/Vincenty-Excel/README.md

-# Vincenty Direct and Inverse Solution of Geodesics on the Ellipsoid - Excel VBA implementation
+# Vincenty's Direct and Inverse Solution of Geodesics on the Ellipsoid - Excel VBA implementation
 **to calculate new coordinate based on azimuth and distance (direct)
 or distance and azimuth based on two coordinates (inverse)**
 > **Algorithms by Thaddeus Vincenty (1975)**